 Eight years into this parenting gig and I’m still wondering when my main goal each day won’t be to get tiny humans to sleep in the right places, at the right times and in the right increments.

 No morning naps did give us much more freedom to be outside and run errands in the mornings.

-Crew was our little ball of excitement and sunshine as usual.
+Crew is our little ball of excitement and sunshine.
 I don’t know if it’s just his age, but it’s so much fun to see the world through his eyes.

 The best part about winter in California is swim team is year round in the outdoor pool.
 Sometimes I let Nash jump in while Blake swam laps with his team.